New versions of Frobenius and integral closure of ideals: Preliminaries

-For an ideal $I$ in a ring $R$ of prime characteristic $p$, we have that $I\subset I^F \subset I^*\subset \overline{I}$, but each of these containments are typically strict.
+For an ideal $I$ in a ring $R$ of prime characteristic $p>0$, we have that $I\subset I^F \subset I^*\subset \overline{I}$, but each of these containments are typically strict.
 However, in a regular ring, $I=I^*$ for all $I$ by \cite[Theorem~4.4]{HH}, so many singularity types in prime characteristic are defined in terms of whether some or all ideals are closed with respect to these operations.
 For example, a ring is called \textit{weakly $F$-regular} if $I^*=I$ for all ideals $I$.

+We will later discuss $F$-nilpotent rings, which are another singularity type that can be defined in terms of ideal closures.
+Initially studied by Blickle-Bondu in \cite{BB} under the name \textit{close to $F$-rational}, $F$-nilpotent rings were systematically studied by Srinivas-Takagi in \cite{SriTak}, who showed that low-dimensional rings in characteristic zero which are of $F$-nilpotent type satisfy certain Hodge-theoretic conditions related to the Weak Ordinarity conjecture.
+The initial definition of $F$-nilpotent rings involves the canonical Frobenius action on local cohomology, the technicalities of which we avoid here, but Polstra-Quy showed in \cite{PQ} that the following definition is equivalent to the one given by Blicke-Bondu and Srinivas-Takagi in the case that $R$ is excellent and equidimensional.

+\begin{defn} Let $(R,\mfm)$ be an excellent, equidimensional local ring.
+Then, we say that $R$ is \textbf{$F$-nilpotent} if $\mfq^*=\mfq^F$ for all ideals $\mfq$ of $R$ generated by a system of parameters. \end{defn}
-The computation of tight and integral closure reduce readily to domains (see \cite[Proposition~6.25.(a)]{HH} and \cite[Proposition~1.1.5]{hunekeSwanson}) as elements of the ring $R$ are in the tight or integral closure of an ideal $I$ if and only if they are in the tight or integral closure of $I+\mfp/\mfp$ in $R/\mfp$ where $\mfp$ ranges over all minimal primes of $R$.

-It is well-known that the Frobenius closure does not exhibit this property, that is, the inclusion may be proper; we provide an example below.
+The computation of tight and integral closure reduce readily to domains (see \cite[Proposition~6.25.(a)]{HH} and \cite[Proposition~1.1.5]{hunekeSwanson}) as elements of the ring $R$ are in the tight or integral closure of an ideal $I$ if and only if they are in the tight or integral closure of $(I+\mfp)/\mfp$ in $R/\mfp$ where $\mfp$ ranges over all minimal primes of $R$ ($\operatorname{Min} R$).
+It is well-known that the Frobenius closure does not exhibit this property, that is, the inclusion may be proper; we provide an explicit example below.